PMDShift/.github/profile/README.md

 # PMD: Shift!

-Welcome to **PMD: Shift!**, an experimental proof-of-concept fan project, intended to explore the world of Pokemon Mystery Dungeon (PMD) as a community developed multiplayer online game.
+Welcome to **PMD: Shift!**, an experimental proof-of-concept fan project, intended to explore the world of PMD as a community developed multiplayer online game.

 ## Get Started